Rathaus Gersau. Photo/foto: TES.

 The assembly of citizens

-Assemblies meet several times a year or at the request of citizens or the municipal government.
+Most municipalities do not have a parliament, but rather a citizens’ assembly, which serves as their legislative and supreme body.
+Assembly meetings are held several times a year or at the request of citizens or the municipal government.
 At these meetings, an agenda is put to the vote.
-Decisions are taken based on a majority vote by raising hands or (if requested) by a secret ballot vote.
+Decisions are made based on a majority vote by raising hands or (if requested) by a secret ballot vote.

 Moreover, municipal law typically stipulates a secret ballot vote for essential decisions.